Joseph Nichols: Early life

 Nichols was born at Launceston in what was then the Colony of Tasmania in 1859, the son of Charles and Mary (née Cowie) Nichols.
 His maternal grandfather, Robert Cowie, owned the Brookstead Estate on the island and Joseph's father was a merchant for Dalgety & Company and was transferred to New Zealand in 1869, becoming a partner in Dalgety, Nichols and Co at Dunedin.
 Joseph was educated at Otago Boys' High School in the city and at Christ's College in Christchurch.
-He played cricket for Otago during this period of his life, making his only first-class appearance for the side against Canterbury in January 1877, scoring a total of four runs in the match.
-He played in a side of 18 against the touring English team led by James Lillywhite later in the season and in a side of 22 against the touring Australians the following season.
+He played cricket for Otago during this period of his life, making his only first-class appearance for the team against Canterbury in January 1877, scoring a total of four runs in the match.
+He played in a team of 18 against the touring English team led by James Lillywhite later in the season and in a team of 22 against the touring Australians the following season.

 Nichols' father died in 1878 and his mother took the family―Nichols was one of eight children (Note: Three of his brothers, Charles, Cyril and Walter, were also educated at Cambridge University.)―to Europe, with Joseph taking up a place at Jesus College, Cambridge in October 1879.